Consumer Medicine Information

 If you are about to be started on any new medicine, tell your doctor and pharmacist

 Tell any other doctors, dentists and pharmacists who treat you that you are taking

 If you become pregnant while taking this medicine, tell your doctor immediately.

-This medicine may affect some of the medicines used during surgery.
+It may affect other the medicines used during surgery.

-low blood sugar last longer.
-Your doctor may need to change your dose of diabetic
+need to change your dose of diabetic medicines, including insulin.

-If you have angina and continue to have attacks or have more of them while you are
+If you have angina and continue to have angina attacks or have more of them while

 and occur less often.

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get